 Sandburg Named No. 1 in Nation for Digital Technology

-Carl Sandburg College has been named the national champion in the Small Colleges Category of the eighth annual Digital Community Colleges Survey by e.Republic’s Center for Digital Education.
-This is the sixth year in a row Sandburg has been named one of the top 10 colleges in its category, which includes schools with less than 5,000 students.
+GALESBURG—Carl Sandburg College has been named the national champion in the Small Colleges Category of the ninth annual Digital Community Colleges Survey by e.Republic’s Center for Digital Education.
+This is the second straight time and third time overall that Sandburg has been honored as the best in its category, which includes schools with less than 5,000 students.
+The College also placed in the top 10 of its category for the seventh time in a row.

 The Center for Digital Education is a national research and advisory institute specializing in K-12 and higher education technology trends, policy and funding.
 The CDE is a division of e.Republic, a national publishing, event and research company focused on smart media for public sector innovation.